Left Continue shopping

 • discounts through email subscription and promotions.

-If colds occur frequently in your household, especially during the season, Bromhexine is worth adding to your home first‑aid kit.
-It helps relieve productive cough, speeds recovery, and makes symptoms easier to tolerate.
+If seasonal discomfort occurs frequently in your household, Bromhexine is worth adding to your home first‑aid kit.
+It helps relieve a productive throat irritation, speeds recovery, and makes discomfort easier to tolerate.

 Leave a comment